FACT FOCUS: Heritage Foundation leader wrong to say most political violence is committed by the left

 “There are very few left-wing cases these days,” LaFree said.

-Increasingly, he said, many of those responsible for political violence espouse “muddled ideologies” combining a rejection of authority with conservative views, for instance, or supposed anarchists who say they support a strong central government.
+Increasingly, he said, many of those responsible for political violence espouse “muddled ideologies” combining a rejection of authority with conservative views, for instance, or supposed anarchists who say they also support authoritarianism.
 “Or they don’t have a strong ideological commitment at all,” LaFree added.

 Questions about political violence and its place in American democracy are getting renewed attention following Saturday's attempted assassination of former President Donald Trump, a Republican.
 Some Trump supporters, including Trump running mate JD Vance, have blamed Democratic rhetoric for the shooting.